trevorcousins/PSMCplus/README.md

 ## Installation

 PSMC+ is written in Python.
 You will need numpy, numba, pandas, joblib, scipy, psutil and matplotlib.
-You can install these with:
+You can install these in `conda` with:
+`Arun: what's the minimal version of Python that PSMC+ will work on?
+I'm not sure which version of python is installed when you run conda create`
 ```
 conda create --name PSMCplus
 conda install numpy numba pandas joblib scipy psutil matplotlib
 conda activate PSMCplus
 ```

 To check whether the installation worked, you can run with some test data:<br>